ewen-lbh/mx3-publishr/README.md

 - .zip Full Album archive creation
 - Twitter posting
 - Uploading to website filesystem (local and remote) *almost done, still a bug to fix*
+- Uploading to YouTube *almost done, still a bug to fix*

 # Roadmap
 Main objectives